 Coming To America

 But on December 22nd, 1975, President Ford signed the bipartisan-passed Energy Policy and Conservation Act of 1975.
-Passed in the wake of the OPEC crisis, the bill had broad support and established the Corporate Average Fuel Economy (CAFE) standard, which would take effect in 1978.
+Passed in the wake of the OPEC crisis, the bill had broad political support and established the Corporate Average Fuel Economy (CAFE) standard, which would take effect in 1978.
 Ford would need a lineup-wide average of 18mpg to avoid penalties and to offset its vast LTD (still its best-seller at the time) it would need to sell something smaller than the Pinto.

 The original idea was not to import the Fiesta directly, because of limits on how much “imports” could count toward CAFE averages.
 Instead, Sperlich proposed building cars in North America, which would lower the costs and increase how much they counted towards the average.
 Local production would also allow Ford to tailor the car more to American tastes.